UPDATED: Local Officials Urge Continued Caution as Powerful Winter Storm Rolls Out; Old Lyme Parking Ban Extended

-The Lyme and Old Lyme town halls, transfer stations and Lymes’ Senior Center are closed Monday.
+The Lyme and Old Lyme town halls, transfer stations and Lymes’ Senior Center were closed Monday.

 River Valley Transit services were suspended at 2 p.m.
 Sunday.
-The agency will monitor conditions Monday to determine when service will resume.
+The agency on Monday morning said service would not resume until at least Tuesday.

 Old Lyme Fire Department on social media reminded residents to clear the snow from around their home’s furnace exhaust so it can properly ventilate.
 If it can’t, the furnace can stop working properly and carbon monoxide can back up into the home.
 Signs of carbon monoxide poisoning include: headache, weakness, dizziness, nausea or vomiting, shortness of breath, confusion, blurred vision, sleepiness, loss of muscle control, loss of consciousness.